mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

     sudo apt install php-gd php-curl php-cli php-xml php-sqlite3 sqlite3 php-apcu php-intl openssl php-zip php-mbstring php-bz2

-* Please check the :ref:`faq` for further PHP settings.
+* Please check the :ref:`faq` for further PHP settings
+* Please check :ref:`api` if you want to use the Mapbender API

 Unpack and register to web server